Skip to main content

 ..setDate(DateTime.now(), key: 'createdAt');

-await database.saveDocument(document);
+await collection.saveDocument(document);

 Mutability